peperoni60/drupal-docker/README.md

 To **share the definitions** of the project only share the "docker" folder of your project.
 On the taget machine follow the steps described in chapter "Overview".

+## Troubleshooting

+If something doesn't work as expected, check this list:

+* Are the containers running?
+In PhpStorm click on the Docker tab (and connect to Docker if necessary).
+* Try to stop the containers (stop the **startup.sh** session) and delete the containers.
+Restart the **startup.sh** session.
+* If conflicts with the network occur, try to delete the network.
+In a terminal (inside or outside PhpStorm) enter `docker network ls` and then `docker network rm [something_like_PROJECT_NAME]-dev-net`.
+Then check the value of PROJECT_NAME in the environment file.
+It must consist of lower case letters and numbers only!
+If you changed the name, stop and delete the containers, too (see above).
+Restart **startup.sh** to recreate the network and the containers.
+* Keep in mind that the containers were designed to never hold project specific data that could not be recreated by Docker.
+So it is always safe to delete containers!

 ## Bonus

 ### SASS compilation